 Road, and McClernand on the south along the Baldwin Ferry Road and astride the Southern Railroad of Mississippi.
 Flags of

-even made a short-lived penetration at Railroad Redoubt.
-But the Federals were again driven back with a loss in excess of
+fortifications.
+McClernand's men even made a short-lived penetration at Railroad Redoubt.
+But the Union forces were again

 |Battle of Vicksburg